Understanding RUBS System for Multifamily Properties

 RUBS does not incentivize responsible consumption

-As tenants do not directly bear the cost of their actual utility consumption decisions, they have no incentive to save water or adopt eco-friendly habits.
+As tenants do not directly bear the cost of their utility consumption decisions, they have no incentive to save water or adopt eco-friendly habits.

 Data shows that properties with water submetering produce over 20% reductions in tenant water consumption.